Roar (film): Plot

-American naturalist Hank (Noel Marshall) lives on a nature preserve in Tanzania with a collection of big cats to study their behavior.
-Although he is due to pick up his wife Madeleine (Tippi Hedren) and their children John, Jerry, and Melanie (Melanie Griffith) from the airport to bring them to his home, he is delayed by his friend Mativo (Kyalo Mativo) warning him that a committee is coming to review his grant.
+American naturalist Hank lives on a nature preserve in Tanzania with a collection of big cats to study their behavior.
+Although he is due to pick up his wife Madeleine and their children John, Jerry, and Melanie from the airport to bring them to his home, he is delayed by his friend Mativo, warning him that a committee is coming to review his grant.
 As he shows Mativo around his ranch and the rest of the preserve while they wait, Hank explains the nature of the lion pride and their fear of Togar, a rogue lion who often quarrels with the pride's leader, Robbie.
 Hank asks Mativo to help keep the pride safe.

 The grant committee arrives.
-One of its members, Prentiss (Steve Miller), disapproves of the big cats and threatens to shoot them.
+One of its members, Prentiss, disapproves of the big cats and threatens to shoot them.
 A fight between two lions distracts Hank; he breaks it up despite having his hand bitten.
 While Hank is bandaging his hand, the tigers attack members of the committee and injure some of them, and, although Hank offers assistance, they leave in fear.
 Mativo expresses his concerns over another attack when Hank brings his family to the ranch.
 As they leave for the airport on Mativo's boat, two tigers jump aboard, traveling with them.
 Mativo steers into a log in the water, causing the craft to sink.
 The two men swim to safety.

-Madeleine, John, Jerry, and Melanie are advised by an airport attendant, Lenord (Lenord Bokwa), to board a bus.
+Madeleine, John, Jerry, and Melanie are advised by an airport attendant, Lenord, to board a bus.
 They arrive at the ranch and enter the house, realizing that it has been left unattended.
 When Madeleine and Jerry open the windows and doors, they are shocked to see the lions eating a zebra carcass in front of the house.
 The family are frightened when animals enter the house and try to escape but Togar pursues them.
 Jerry finds a rifle and tries to shoot Togar while he is fighting Robbie.
 Melanie fears that her father has been killed by the animals.